xsabatox/teaching101/assessment2.md

 ##Learning Outcomes

-Students will be able to
+Students will be able to:

 1. Explain how animals produce, modify, detect and analyze sound to communicate using acoustic signals.
 2. Select and use the proper equipment to capture and record acoustic signals.